Marysoulka/Ecommerce_Data_Analysis/README.md

 - `category_name`: Product category.
 - `grand_total`: Total revenue for an order.
 - `quantity_ordered`: Number of items ordered.
-- `discount_amount`: Discount applied on an order.
+- `discount_amount`: Discount applied to an order.
 - `market_value`: Market value of the order.

 ## Steps in the Analysis

 ### 1. **Data Cleaning and Preparation**
 - Removed unnecessary columns (`Unnamed` columns, `M-Y`).
 - Handled missing values using the mode (most frequent value).